Research

 The main study conducted is through the corporeality of humans’ relationship to soil, challenging the stereotypical views on the indigenous peoples’ relationship to nature by materialising the body in memorial space, examining the concrete aspects of the body despite cultural connotations.
 The background behind the creation of the project was to bring forth the idea of freeing oneself from formed identity by modes of power and instead show the direct consequences of how exploitation of land and resources are directly affecting living and dead bodies in indigenous communities.

-In 2019, the project collaboratated with Ainu Womens’ Association, Sapporo Japan and with CEMIPOS research centre where Marit Shirin had her premiere in AIRY artist-in-residency in Kofu City April 2019, and further developed her project with a performance in Sapporo Pirka Kotan (Ainu cultural centre) in Hokkaido in May 2019.
+The project collaboratated with Ainu Womens’ Association, Sapporo Japan and with CEMIPOS research centre where Marit Shirin had her premiere in AIRY artist-in-residency in Kofu City April 2019, and further developed her project with a performance in Sapporo Pirka Kotan (Ainu cultural centre) in Hokkaido in May 2019.

-Human Remains
+Video: Human Remains

 (Marit Shirin): My main choreographic study on bodily rights started in Hokkaido, where a collaboration initiated together with Pr.
 Hiroshi Maruyama and Masumi Tanaka, on the non-repatriation of Ainu bones.
 By drawing parallels to the discourse within Sápmi and the significant number of human remains still kept by museums and institutions world-wide, the need for retribution was paramount to my own reflection on the body.
 The taboos on death, bodies as museal representations as a result of horrid experiments by these institutions, were the main catalyst to my work as a choreographer and activist.